artist-project/ARTIST-NFRVT/source/README.md

   * Supported Drag and Drop from tree-based UML editors
   * Run Dialog to automatically produce the migration evaluation based on a goal model
   * An evaluation strategy for performance-related properties based on the fUML standard
-  * Implementation of a search-based process that guides the application of model transformations towards given objectives/goals
+  * Implementation of a search-based process that guides the application of patterns towards given objectives/goals

 ### Reference
 These tools are accompanied by the deliverable D11.3.2 which can be found on the [ARTIST web page](http://artist-project.eu/documents).